cosmos/sdk-tutorials/tutorials/5-docker-intro/index.md

 * How to create an image.
 * How to clean up.

-With these basics, you are equipped to handle the Docker examples of these tutorials.
+With these basics, you are equipped to handle the Docker examples of these tutorials!

 </HighlightBox>

 <HighlightBox type="reading">

-**Further readings:**
+**Further reading:**

 * [Under the hood](https://www.codementor.io/blog/docker-technology-5x1kilcbow).